Parashat Noakh / פרשת נח

 The Memra of HaShem covered over the door of the ark.

-HaShem protected them by His Memra.
+HaShem protected them through His Memra.

 HaShem established His covenant between His Memra, and between Noakh, and between all life with him perpetually.

 He and his sons will fill the Earth; all peoples, nations, and languages will serve him.

 Through him HaShem will restore the speech of the peoples to a pure speech, that all of them may call upon the name of HaShem and serve him with one accord.

 Be fruitful and multiply and fill the Earth.

 You will not eat flesh with its blood.